MRxMAG1C/RoundEndGravity/README.md

 ## Features
 - Automatically lowers gravity when a round ends
 - Restores normal gravity when the next round starts
-- Configurable gravity values via `config.json`
+- Configurable low gravity value via `config.json`

 ## Configuration
 A `config.json` file is automatically created in `configs/plugins/RoundEndGravity/` on first load.